21 cm band also known as the Hydrogen line is one of the important bands in radio astronomy.

-Of course real world device can’t get such characteristics due to many reasons but anyway real params should be very close to the theoretical and that’s great.
+Of course, real-world devices can’t get such characteristics due to many reasons but anyway real params should be very close to the theoretical and that’s great.

-Whole board was placed inside the metal box which was hermetically sealed.
-As the input and output connectors I’m using the N-type connectors which were bolted to the case.
-For the power delivering is used 4700 pF feedthrough capacitor.
-Optimal supply voltage is 6-9 volts.
+The whole board was placed inside the metal box which was hermetically sealed.
+As the input and output connectors, I’m using the N-type connectors which were bolted to the case.
+For the power delivery is used 4700 pF feedthrough capacitor.
+The optimal supply voltage is 6-9 volts.

-LNA noise is very depends on the system total temperature.
+LNA noise very depends on the system’s total temperature.
 So it’s always a good idea to cool the device.

 Thanks for reading!